Macro photography with a digital SLR camera — Part 1

 And macro subjects are all around you.

 You don’t need to spend a lot on equipment if you want to do macro photography.
 Some people get decent results simply by fitting a converter over the top of their existing lens, or using extension tubes on their lenses.
-I haven’t personally tried either of those setups so you’ll need to do your own enquiries there.
+I haven’t personally tried either of those setups so you’ll need to do your own inquiries there.

 The harsh midday lighting didn’t stop me getting good colour into this photo of a Robber Fly.